 I have gone to the trouble of making these points at this time, despite feeling that they are fairly obvious and an easy target, and also despite my dread of the dismissive lecturing that is sure to come my way as result, because Colville-Andersen will be headlining the fashion show component of the second National Women’s Bicycling Summit in Long Beach this September (he is also the lead keynote of Pro Walk / Pro Bike immediately prior, sharing the podium with six other men and one woman).
 It is an interesting time in the US, with bicycling becoming daily more mainstream, though hardly in a unitary or consistent manner, and these events are an opportunity to coordinate strategies for making the bike’s popularity stick.
 Fashion will surely play a part, among many other forces, and I’m looking forward to the proceedings as an opportunity for — hopefully — constructive dialogue.
 There’s no reason the conversation shouldn’t start now.

 Note: I didn’t intend for this discussion to turn into a helmet debate, but am fine with the fact that it is beginning to.
-If you’re keen to discuss helmets, I recommend proceeding on to this post here and its interesting comments.
+If you’re keen to discuss helmets, I recommend also heading over to this post here and its interesting comments.